devhliu/DoseCalcs-Gui/docs/source/GUI.rst

 - [PreDefinedGeometry] directory, which contains several [macros] files and the corresponding geometry files.
 These files are used when the user would use a geometry from this provided list, which covers all DoseCalcs geometry methods.

 The [ICRPDATA] and [PreDefinedGeometry] do not come with DoseCalcs-Gui package, they can be downloaded from (`Download ICRPDATA and PreDefinedGeometry Zip file. <https://drive.google.com/file/d/1v9cmMbN5pNsTiqtlNA18uF_qvtlPtYpD/view?usp=sharing>`_) in the form of a zip file (DoseCalcsSupplementary.tar.xz), then unzipped in the PackagesAndFiles directory before building the DoseCalcs-Gui package.
-Or you can just click on "Download DoseCalcs Supplementary Files" button in DoseCalcs-GUI Installations window, and the ICRPDATA and PreDefinedGeometry will be downloaded and added to PackagesAndFiles directory in the DoseCalcs-Gui build directory.
+Or you can just click on "Download DoseCalcs Supplementary Files" button in DoseCalcs-Gui Installations window, and the ICRPDATA and PreDefinedGeometry will be downloaded and added to PackagesAndFiles directory in the DoseCalcs-Gui build directory.

-Installing the DoseCalcs-GUI component
+Installing the DoseCalcs-Gui component
 -------------------------------------------

 ..
 GuiInstallations: